Selling is about more than moving product. It’s about moving people. Touching them. Connecting with them.

-Well, if one conducts this survey to better understand his or her customer, wouldn’t it be more meaningful to ask what is missing in the magazine and what can be improved?
+Well, if the survey is conducted to better understand the magazine readers, wouldn’t it be more meaningful to ask what is missing in the magazine and what can be improved?

 Finally, take a look at this question.
-The question was asked following the presentation of a new consumer product:
+The question was asked following a new product presentation:

 Q. How much would you pay for the product?